syvaca/LabelList/tests/README.md

-# CS104 HW1 Test Suite
+# Label List Test Suite

 ### Using the Tests
 1. Copy this directory into the same folder as labellist code